ARM-software/abi-aa/sysvabi64/sysvabi64.rst

-Several sections in an executable or shared-library are logically read-only but they require dynamic relocation which forces them to be writeable.
+Several sections in an executable or shared-library are logically read-only but they require dynamic relocation which forces them to be writable.
 Relocation Read Only (RELRO) is a GNU extension to ELF that permits a dynamic linker to remap the pages described by the RELRO program segment as read-only after relocation.

 The RELRO program segment is described by a program header with type ``PT_GNU_RELRO``, defined in LSB_.
 The number of supported RELRO segments is a contract between the static and dynamic linker.
-The GNU C library only supports one RELRO segement per ELF file.
+The GNU C library only supports one RELRO segment per ELF file.

 RELRO sections in relocatable objects are identified by a combination of section flags and naming convention.
 Platforms may extend the